Fossil record of fire: Geochemical evidence

-The amount of oxygen in the atmosphere is the major control on the abundance of fire; this can be approximated by a number of proxies.
+The amount of oxygen in the atmosphere is the main factor linked to the abundance of fire; this can be approximated by a number of proxies.

-Development through time
+Geological history of wildfire

-Fires among the low, scrubby, wetland plants of the Silurian can only have been limited in scope.
-Not until the forests of the Middle Devonian could large-scale wildfires really gain a foothold.
-Fires really took off in the high-oxygen, high-biomass period of the Carboniferous, where the coal-forming forests frequently burned; the coal that is the fossilised remains of those trees may contain as much as 10-20% charcoal by volume.
-These represent fires which may have had approximately a 100-year repeat cycle.
+Fires among the low, scrubby, wetland plants of the Silurian would have been limited in scope, and it was not until the forests of the Middle Devonian that large-scale wildfires could really gain a foothold.
+Fires began to proliferate in the high-oxygen, high-biomass period of the Carboniferous, where the coal-forming forests frequently burned.
+The coal that is the fossilised remains of those trees may contain as much as 10–20% charcoal by volume.
+These represent fires which may have had an approximately 100-year repeat cycle.

 At the end of the Permian, oxygen levels plummeted, and fires became less common.
 In the early Triassic, after the largest naturally caused extinction event in Earth's history at the end of the Permian, there is an enigmatic coal gap, suggesting a very low biomass; this is accompanied by a paucity of charcoal throughout the entire Triassic period.

-Fires again become significant in the late Jurassic through the Cretaceous.
-They are especially useful as charcoalified flowers provide a key piece of evidence for tracking the origin of the angiosperm lineage.
-Contrary to popular perception, there is no evidence of a global inferno at the end of the Cretaceous, when many lineages were driven to extinction, most notably all non-avian dinosaurs; the record of fire after this point is somewhat sparse until the advent of human intervention around half a million years ago, although this may be biased by a lack of investigations from this period.
+Fires became significant again in the late Jurassic through the Cretaceous.
+Charcoalified flowers are especially useful evidence for tracking the origin of the angiosperm lineage.
+Contrary to popular perception, there is no evidence of a global inferno at the end of the Cretaceous, when many lineages were driven to extinction, most notably all non-avian dinosaurs.
+The record of fire after this point is somewhat sparse until the advent of human intervention around half a million years ago, although this may be due to a lack of investigations into the fire record from this period.